5

 It's also about acknowledging their importance beyond just the transactional aspect and emphasizing the value of their voice in shaping the business's success.

-Simplify the process by offering convenience and support!
+Simplify the process by offering convenience and support while asking for testimonials!
 For special clients, consider sending a team to record, ensuring a professional touch.
 Share a script or template to guide them and offer tips or sample videos for inspiration.

 You can also conduct a Zoom call where you pose questions, creating a comfortable environment for them to share their experience.